tankcdr/solana-defi-indexer-rs/docs/add-new-dex.md

 1. Create database tables for the new DEX's events
 2. Define model structures for the on-chain events
 3. Implement a repository for database operations
-4. Build an indexer for processing the DEX's events
+4. Build an indexer that implements the `DexIndexer` trait
 5. Update the main application with a new CLI command

+The core of our architecture is the `DexIndexer` trait, which provides:

+- A standardized interface for all DEX implementations
+- Default implementations for common operations (processing logs, backfilling, etc.)
+- Protocol-specific hooks for customizing event parsing and handling
+- Robust error handling and recovery strategies

 Let's go through each step in detail using a hypothetical "Raydium" DEX as an example.